 Create opportunities for growth and mentorship

 When a company is growing, employee retention is critical to keep the momentum going.
 Empower your support staff by providing opportunities for career advancement – show that there’s room to learn and grow.
-This opens doors for peer mentorship and cultivating a scalable and sustainable organization as veteran staff move up and new faces arrive.
-Remember that your company has many options for helping team members improve how they deliver customer service.
-Customer feedback, for example, is invaluable – that information yields clear roadmaps for the kind of customer service that will separate your organization from its competitors.
+This opens doors for peer mentorship and cultivating a scalable and sustainable organisation as veteran staff move up and new faces arrive.
+Remember that your company has many options for helping team members improve on how they deliver customer service.
+Customer feedback, for example, is invaluable – this information yields clear roadmaps for the kind of customer service that will separate your organisation from its competitors.

 In the end, a great support experience can be boiled down to this simple equation:

 There’s a lot to process and think about.
-And it's essential to remember that the interpersonal and organizational best practices you put in place will only be as effective as the software workers use to help customers.
+And it’s essential to remember that the interpersonal and organisational best practices that you put in place will only be as effective as the software that workers use to help customers.
 Will that software automate repetitive tasks?
-Does it integrate phone support, social media, live chat, email--in other words, can it enable team members to get a holistic view of customers while simplifying day-to-day tasks?
+Does it integrate phone support, social media, live chat and email – in other words, can it enable team members to get a holistic view of their customers while simplifying day-to-day tasks?
 Increasingly, these questions determine the difference between acceptable customer support and great customer service.

-Regardless of what stage your company is at right now, use this guide to start thinking about the process of building a customer support team that works well with your organization.
-With thoughtful planning, consistency, and flexibility, your business will be able to maintain the kind of customer service your customers demand.
+Regardless of what stage your company is at right now, use this guide to start thinking about the process of building a customer support team that works well with your organisation.
+With thoughtful planning, consistency and flexibility, your business will be able to maintain the kind of customer service that your customers demand.